Meet your Therapist

 I am also collaborating with the British Embassy in Malta, where I hold Supervision and Counseling sessions with the Consular staff, to improve their wellbeing and mental health.

-I offer therapy sessions in English and Romanian language, face to face and online (Zoom, Skype).
+I offer psychotherapy sessions, in English and Romanian language, face to face and online.

 Learn how to live from the Inside Out

 Integrative Therapy Malta is a project born out of a deep need to support well-being in my community, by offering an Integrative approach to personal development and self-growth, which includes a mind-body connection.
 I offer private therapy sessions and I also enjoy facilitating small groups (6-10 participants), through mindful meditation techniques, body work and somatic therapy (TRE), metaphors and guided visualization – assisting my clients in their journey of coming back HOME in their bodies and discovering their own inner resources.

 I specialize in working with trauma and stress management.

 We need to become aware that trauma is very common and everyone experiences it in their own way.
 Generally, trauma is considered any experience that is overwhelming the body (nervous system), or stressful situations that the body does not have the resources or time to integrate – and this can be either physical (body) or psychological (emotional) harm.